vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 ----

-I could continue digging into Onyx features and examples, but for an introductory post that should be enough.
+I could continue digging into Onyx features and examples, but for an introductory post, that should be enough.

-However, a good language by itself is only a half successfull endeavour.
+However, a good language by itself is only a half successful endeavour.
-Any new language needs a good foundation ensuring growth of its ecosystem.
+Any new language needs a good foundation, ensuring the growth of its ecosystem.
 This is where the Onyx Software Foundation comes into play.

 ## The Onyx Software Foundation

-The Onyx Software Foundation (NXSF) is to be an official 501 \(c\) non-profit organization, so donations made to it are tax-excemptive.
+The Onyx Software Foundation (NXSF) is to be an official 501 \(c\) non-profit organization, so donations made to it are tax-exemptive.

 All NXSF processes are going to be transparent and open.

 ### Standards

-The Foundation will be governing a number of major and auxillary standard specifications related to Onyx:
+The Foundation will be governing several major and auxiliary standard specifications related to Onyx:

   1. [The Onyx Programming Language Specification](https://github.com/nxsf/onyx).
   The specification includes the following: